Nebula-Softworks/Nebula-Icon-Library/README.md

 - Material Icons (outdated/old, some funny names and no current documentation/searcher). | Default
 - [Lucide Icons](https://lucide.dev/icons). (some names have been changed, but should still generally be easy to use)
 - [Phosphor Icons](https://phosphoricons.com/). | Regular And Filled Style
-  Champagne Renamed to glass-liquid
-  Cigaratte Renamed to cig (and variations)
-  Gender-Intersex renamed to gender-intermix
-  Pinterest-Logo renamed to pintrest-logo (yes this is stupid ik, but yea)
-  Wine Renamed to glass-liquid-2
-  Whatsapp-Logo Renamed to wa-logo
 - Material Symbols | COMING SOON
 ### More Icons will be coming soon